MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

  >>> ag_updating
  <UpdatingAtomGroup with 14 atoms>

+If not done at selection-time, a regular :class:`~MDAnalysis.core.groups.AtomGroup` can be made dynamic by setting its :attr:`~MDAnalysis.core.groups.AtomGroup.updating` attribute to ``True``.
+This, however, only makes sense for :class:`~MDAnalysis.core.groups.AtomGroup` instances originating from selection commands.
+An :class:`~MDAnalysis.core.groups.AtomGroup` obtained from a slicing or addition operation cannot be made dynamically updating.
+Conversely, setting the :attr:`~MDAnalysis.core.groups.UpdatingAtomGroup.updating` attribute to ``False`` will revert the group to static behavior.

 Using the ``group`` selection keyword for :ref:`preexisting-selections <pre-selections-label>`, one can make updating selections depend on